mikomanczak/scholar_search/README.md

 A tool for searching the Semantic Scholar database with multiple keywords and combining the results into a single deduplicated list.

-Available as both:
+Available as:
-- 🌐 A web application
+- web app
-- 💻 A command-line interface (CLI)
+- CLI

 ## Why?